 When it comes to the act of printing itself, experienced operators will have honed their skills over a long period of time, and built their knowledge through trial and error across a variety of tasks.

-There will no doubt be some debate over what that exact best process is and will be based on the individual and their own personal experiences - likely governed in some part by the peculiarities developed by the combination of equipment and tools they have used.
+There will no doubt be some debate over how screen printing works best is and this will be based on the individual and their own personal experiences - likely governed in some part by the peculiarities developed by the combination of equipment and tools they have used.

 When establishing your own technique these are some of the things to consider: